 Some things I want to address that didn't come up during this tutorial:

-1: custom objects.
 The simplest way to do this is to find another object with the desired model, click the name until it becomes a text box, then enter a new name (preferably one that makes it apparent you made the object).
 After you hit return, the CS will ask you if you want to make a new object or edit the old one.
 Select that you want to create a new object naturally.
 To edit the contents, double click the name of the object in the object window, then find the contents in the other tabs, and drag them into the container.
 If you want multiples of an object, and don't want to drag them all in, simply click the quantity number, turning it into a text box, and enter your desired quantity.
 After all of this, click save.
+Always name custom objects based on the name of your interior, and beginning with "TR_", or "PC_" for Cyrodiil interiors and "Sky_" for Skyrim interiors.
+"T_" is only for objects in Tamriel Data.

 This concludes this tutorial.
 Remembering to place things properly, check your work, and be creative will ensure that you are successful in your modding.
 It isn't particularly difficult to mod well; just don't rush yourself.